photoview/photoview.github.io/src/docs/faq.md

 If you are using Docker, make sure that your media is properly mounted.
 If you are unsure about that see [Setup with Docker](/docs/installation-docker/).

 To troubleshoot this, you can enter the container and check that the media is present.
-To do this execute the following command `docker-compose exec photoview /bin/bash`, then list the mounted directory with `ls /photos`.
+To do this execute the following command `docker-compose exec -it photoview /bin/bash`, then list the mounted directory with `ls /photos`.

 ## The scanner is mostly working but it randomly stops before it's finished